ChondroZH/DealOrNoDeal/README.md

 1. **Choose Your Case**: Select one briefcase from the 10 available - this is your case!
 2. **Open Cases**: Each round, open a set number of cases to reveal their prizes
    - Round 1: Open 3 cases
-   - Round 2: Open 2 cases
+   - Round 2: Open 3 cases
    - Round 3: Open 2 cases
-   - Round 4: Open 1 case
 3. **Face the Banker**: After each round, the Banker makes an offer based on remaining prizes
 4. **Deal or No Deal**: Accept the offer (DEAL) or continue playing (NO DEAL)
-5. **Final Decision**: If you reach the end, choose to keep your case or switch to the last remaining case
+5. **Final Decision**: If you reach the end and reject the final offer, choose to keep your case or switch to the last remaining case

 ## Prize Values